nxskok/pasias/docs/03-data-summaries.md

 of gestation in with all the ones for which we had values, so the max and min had to be missing as well.
-In the second `summarize`, the one by whether a baby was born prematurely or not, we learn a bit more about that missing verb=`Premie?`=: evidently its weeks of gestation was missing as well, since the min and max of that were missing.endnote{If there had been a weeks of gestation, we could have figured out whether it was premature or not, according to whether the weeks of gestation was less than 37.}
+In the second `summarize`, the one by whether a baby was born prematurely or not, we learn a bit more about that missing ``Premie?``: evidently its weeks of gestation was missing as well, since the min and max of that were missing.\endnote{If there had been a weeks of gestation, we could have figured out whether it was premature or not, according to whether the weeks of gestation was less than 37.}